geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-11-11-A-look-into-authentication-Hashes.md

 Hashing protects passwords from direct exposure.
 Even if a system’s password database is stolen, the attacker would only have the hashes, which are much harder (though not impossible) to crack.

+To aid with security hashing sometimes uses salt (or pepper) to add a 'random' value to the password before hashing to make brute force attack more difficult and also to make the use of pre-computed hashes (known as rainbow tables) less effective.
+The difference between salt and pepper (aside from the taste) is that a salt stores the random value with the hash, and a pepper does not.

 ---

 ## Windows hashing mechanisms: LAN Manager, NTLM, and NTLMv2